 - Paul Ratmeyer

 - Janet Veesart, MD – Department of Emergency Medicine

 Faculty Representative from VAMC

-- Henry Lin – Department of Internal Medicine GI/ Larry Davis – Neurology
+- Henry Lin – Department of Internal Medicine GI/ Larry Davis, MD – Neurology

 Representative from HSLIC

 - Jon Eldredge – Health Sciences Library and Informatics Center

 - Brittney Coffman, MD